roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

 - **numpy:** A library for numerical computations, supporting large, multi-dimensional arrays and matrices.
 - **lifelines:** A library for survival analysis in Python.
 - **gseapy:** A Python wrapper for GSEA (Gene Set Enrichment Analysis) implementation.

-## Usage:
-- Run the script to upgrade all specified packages to their latest versions.
-- **Useful for ensuring all dependencies are current before running other scripts or analyses that depend on them.**

 ### 2. Data Loading and Validation
 ####    A. **`load_data(filepath)`**